 From September 2010 until December 2012 I contributed book reviews and New Author Spotlight posts to SF Signal.
-I currently do a Recommended Reading with Professionals post twice a month there.
+I currently do a Recommended Reading with Professionals post once or twice a month there.

 I've got a BA in Medieval History from the University of Toronto.